What is recognition of prior learning?

 - Valid means that the information and evidence relevant to the qualification or competency being applied for, is well-founded, and adds weight to the RPL application;

 - Sufficient means that an adequate amount of evidence must be provided.
-An 'adequate' amount is to an extent a matter of judgement and will depend on the type of evidence provided; if an application for RPL is compelling, then the evidence provided is adequate.
+An ‘adequate’ amount is to an extent a matter of judgment and will depend on the type of evidence provided; if an application for RPL is compelling, then the evidence provided is adequate.

 RPL can result in a full qualification or a statement of attainment for partial completion of a qualification.
-You are welcome to access our assessment information and complaints handling procedure.